return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc2/core_h.rst

     (default when phy_type is UTMI+ or ULPI)
     1 - Full Speed
     (default when phy_type is Full Speed)

-enable_dynamic_fifo
-    0 - Use coreConsultant-specified FIFO size parameters 1 - Allow dynamic FIFO sizing (default, if available)

-en_multiple_tx_fifo
-    Specifies whether dedicated per-endpoint transmit FIFOs
-    are enabled for non-periodic IN endpoints in device mode.

-host_rx_fifo_size
-    Number of 4-byte words in the Rx FIFO in host mode when dynamic FIFO sizing is enabled
-    16 to 32768
-    Actual maximum value is autodetected and also the default.

-host_nperio_tx_fifo_size
-    Number of 4-byte words in the non-periodic Tx FIFO in host mode when dynamic FIFO sizing is enabled 16 to 32768
-    Actual maximum value is autodetected and also the default.

-host_perio_tx_fifo_size
-    Number of 4-byte words in the periodic Tx FIFO in host mode when dynamic FIFO sizing is enabled
-    16 to 32768
-    Actual maximum value is autodetected and also the default.

-max_transfer_size
-    The maximum transfer size supported, in bytes
-    2047 to 65,535
-    Actual maximum value is autodetected and also the default.

-max_packet_count
-    The maximum number of packets in a transfer
-    15 to 511
-    Actual maximum value is autodetected and also the default.

-host_channels
-    The number of host channel registers to use
-    1 to 16
-    Actual maximum value is autodetected and also the default.

-phy_type
-    Specifies the type of PHY interface to use.
-By default, the driver will automatically detect the phy_type.
-    0 - Full Speed Phy
-    1 - UTMI+ Phy
-    2 - ULPI Phy
-    Defaults to best available option (2, 1, then 0)

 phy_utmi_width
     Specifies the UTMI+ Data Width (in bits).
 This parameter